Skip to Content

 This one had two bins for some reason actually, bins being trash cans before I get lots of questions about that.

-I’ve Had Smaller, and Bigger Bathrooms in The Past
+I’ve Had Smaller – And Bigger Bathrooms in The Past

-Bathrooms do get smaller than this one too, the smallest I’ve ever had was onboard Virgin Voyage’s scarlet lady, they also get much bigger and you’ll find some suites that have double sinks and whirlpool baths, you name it you’ll find it somewhere if you’ve got the budget to spend.
+They also get much bigger and you’ll find some suites with double sinks and whirlpool baths, you name it you’ll find it somewhere if you’ve got the budget to spend.

-You Can Change Your Towels Every Day (and Some Do!)
+You Can Change Your Towels Every Day (And Some Do!)

 I’m a firm believer in making the lives of the crew as easy as possible when you can, they work incredibly hard and anything we can do to help them, I think is a good thing.

-We Had Kettles in Our Cabin!
+We Had Kettles In Our Cabin!

 Royal Caribbean are a very American cruise line so I was surprised to see a kettle in the cabin, it was because we were cruising from the UK and they know how much we like our kettles.

-I was close to the buffet so walking up wouldn’t have been a big problem but it was so much easier to make myself a cup of tea here each morning.
+I was close to the buffet, so walking up wouldn’t have been a big problem, but it was so much easier to make myself a cup of tea here each morning.

 royal caribbean kettle in cabin

-I usually drink peppermint tea so I bought some peppermint tea bags down from the buffet.
+I usually drink peppermint tea, so I bought some peppermint tea bags down from the buffet.

 Did We Spend Much Time in The Cabin?

-One of the main reasons I hear for not booking a balcony cabin is that ‘you don’t spend much time in the cabin anyway’ and when I cruise in inside cabins, that absolutely is true.
+One of the main reasons I hear for not booking a balcony cabin is that ‘you don’t spend much time in the cabin anyway,’ and when I cruise in inside cabins, that is absolutely true.

 On this cruise though, it was very different.